 Finding the right snowboard length is certainly more subjective than ski length because it has a lot more to do with personal preference than ski sizing does.
-That said, there still is a standard method that can be applied and as always reach out to email@example.com for any additional questions or concerns about picking the right snowboard length.
+That said, there still is a standard method that can be applied that accounts for your height, weight, rider ability, and type of terrain you enjoy.

 In the charts below you will see that some recommendations include two possible sizes.
-Here’s the gist of what that means:
+Here’s what that means:

 - If you choose the shorter of the two recommendations you will get more maneuverability in the trees and off-piste (that’s a fancy way of saying off the groomed runs) while still being stable on-piste.

 - If you go with the longer of the two recs, you will get more effective edge providing you with even greater stability when you’re just out for a nice day of carving groomers.

 In the charts below, find your ability level, height range, weight range, and then get your size recommendation.

 These recommendations apply to our Queen Bee, Myth, and Sojourner splitboard and solid.
 If you have any questions about a specific board, reach out to email@example.com.